Was the Christmas Star real? | EarthSky.org

 Some artistic depictions show what appear to be a bright meteor or “falling star.”
 Although exploding meteors, sometimes called bolides or fireballs, can be startling and truly impressive, they last only seconds.
 They can occur at any time.
 People far more aware of the night sky than the modern city dweller is likely would not have placed much significance in them.
 Such transient phenomena could not possibly have “led” the wise men (the Bible never calls them “kings”) to Bethlehem.

 There are other astronomical objects or events that might have seemed more significant, but there are problems.
 First off, we don’t know for sure when Jesus was born.
-Due to an error by a Church cleric hundreds of years later, the birth of Jesus was thought to be at least 4 years later than it really was.
-So today we know that the birth was no later than 4 BC, and it could have been a little earlier.
+Due to an error by a Church cleric hundreds of years later, the birth of Jesus was thought to be at least four years later than it really was.
+So today we know that the birth was no later than 4 B.C., and it could have been a little earlier.
 And it certainly was not on December 25.
 The Bible does not say, leaving us few clues.
 One clue we do have, however, is the reference that shepherds were out in the field “keeping watch over their flock by night” (Luke 2:8), something the scholars say was likely only done in the spring when lambs were born.
-Thus the birth was likely in the spring, probably between 7 and 4 BC.
+Thus the birth was likely in the spring, probably between 7 and 4 B.C.

 Few astronomical records were kept at the time, except by the Chinese and Koreans.
-They did record what might have been comets in 5 and possibly again in 4 BC.
+They did record what might have been comets in 5 and possibly again in 4 B.C.
 The main problem here is that comets were generally regarded as omens of evil and bad fortune by the Chinese and likely also by the magi-astrologers the New Testament calls “wise men.”
 Rather than follow such a cometary “star,” they likely would have gone the other way.

 Another possibility is that the Christmas Star was a nova or supernova, a previously unseen star that suddenly brightens in a big way.
-Indeed, one such star was recorded by the Chinese in the spring of 5 BC, and was seen for more than 2 months.
+Indeed, one such star was recorded by the Chinese in the spring of 5 B.C, and was seen for more than two months.
 However, its position in the constellation Capricornus meant that it likely would not have seemed to “lead” the wise men in the manner implied in the Bible.

 For some, the star was not really a star at all, but a planet, Jupiter.
 Or more precisely, it was the conjunction or close meeting of Jupiter with two other planets, Saturn and Mars.
 Planets were “wandering stars” to the ancients, and to many they bore great astrological or mystical significance.
-Astronomers know that there was a series of such conjunctions in 6 and 5 BC, occurring in the constellation Pisces (the Fishes), said by some to be the astrological “sign of the Jews.”
+Astronomers know that there was a series of such conjunctions in 6 and 5 B.C., occurring in the constellation Pisces (the Fishes), said by some to be the astrological “sign of the Jews.”
 To add more credence for later Christian writers such as Matthew, the sign of a fish later became the secret sign for Christians.

 Unless some major and indisputable archaeological discovery is found to settle the question once and for all, the mystery of what the Christmas Star was will remain in the realm of faith.
 Science cannot explain it as any known physical object; history offers no clear record; and religion offers only an untestable miraculous apparition.
-But although there may be no agreement on the nature of the star or even its actual sighting two millenia ago, all sides can agree on the message the Christmas star heralded: “…on earth peace, good will toward men.”
-(Luke 2:14)
+But although there may be no agreement on the nature of the star or even its actual sighting two millenia ago, all sides can agree on the message the Christmas star heralded: “… on earth peace, good will toward men.”
+(Luke 2:14).

-Bottom line: Possible astronomical explanations for the Star of Bethlehem or Christmas star.
+Bottom line: Some possible astronomical explanations for the Star of Bethlehem or Christmas star.

 Larry Sessions has written many favorite posts in EarthSky's Tonight area.
 He's a former planetarium director in Little Rock, Fort Worth and Denver and an adjunct faculty member at Metropolitan State University of Denver.
 He's a longtime member of NASA's Solar System Ambassadors program.
 His articles have appeared in numerous publications including Space.com, Sky & Telescope, Astronomy and Rolling Stone.
 His small book on world star lore, Constellations, was published by Running Press.